On the edge of the Po river sits Antica Corte Pallavicina, a relais in northern Italy.

 But it’s not just the area, it’s the butchering and curing, that’s crucial to it’s Slowness.
 One must respect the hog that gave its life for the delicious sausages and hams we enjoy.

-Carlo Petrini wrote that a cook who did not respect the meat he was butchering was fired.
+Carlo Petrini writes that a “cook who did not respect the meat he was butchering was fired.”
 The Black Parma pigs are raised in open pastures and are grass fed.
 They roam freely.
 When the time comes, they are processed humanely.
 A visit to the museum that’s attached to the Hosteria del Maiale on the grounds gives the background of the Black Pig and the history of culatello and the property.
 The following morning we headed down to breakfast in the courtyard.
 The chefs were busy cooking custom frittatate and replenishing the ample breakfast bar.

 As always we started with cappuccinos.
 I opted for a frittata, meats and cheese.
 After breakfast we took a walk around the property along the riverbank.
 The short hike is home to all sorts of wildlife, and trees as well as “Pig Park”.
 Lunch was of course, another trip to Hosteria del Maiale for more of the delicious culatello.